 When it comes to divorce, the reasons why a spouse may choose to end the marriage are as diverse as the couple themselves.
-The number one reason why people get divorced, based on my time working on behalf of Texas families as an attorney, would be in relation to money fights and money problems.
+The number one reason people get divorced, based on my time working on behalf of Texas families as an attorney, would be related to money fights and money problems.
 This does not mean that folks necessarily would have been fighting because there is not enough money for the family to live on.
 Quite the opposite in some cases- I have seen many marriages end because of issues related to having too much money.

 What is it about money that causes issues for so many marriages?

-The burdens of money can be significant- even for healthy marriages
+The burdens of money can be significant- even for healthy marriages.

 How well you and your spouse attack problems together will tell you how strong your marriage is

 Overcome problems together is a hallmark of a strong marriage.
 If you and your spouse cannot identify the problem areas of your wedding, then you will never have the chance to work on those areas together.
 It takes communication to come to the understanding that you and your spouse are experiencing money stress.
 Maybe you have been stressed out about bills over the past couple of months but have not told your spouse because you are afraid it would worry or upset her.
 If you are more concerned with your spouse’s hurt feelings than winning with money, then you have communication issues, which have led to money issues.

 If you are fortunate enough to mutually agree with your spouse that you have a problem area in your marriage, then you have the opportunity to work on that problem together.
 I don’t care if it relates to money, children, infidelity, etc. If you and your spouse can communicate about the situation, you will likely solve that problem.